stuhood/build-bench/README.md

 Incremental re-compilation, meaning compiling only files that are affected by a change, can drastically reduce build times.

+Compilation avoidance extends incremental compilation.
+This is a new feature in gradle 3.4, where dependent classfiles do not get recompiled when a change in one class file is API compatible with the previous version.

 Incremental build steps beyond compilation help (e.g. Maven can compile incrementally, but not test incrementally).

 Incremental builds for sub-module filesets.
 Several buildsystems can (re-)build only those submodules that have change, but cannot only (re-)build only half a submodule.
 Being able to incrementally rebuild smaller parts can speed up builds in specific situations.